-Since the pandemic began, we have learned a great deal through the COVID-19 Audience Outlook Monitor surveys.
-To help organizations gain further insight on issues surrounding readiness to return to in-person performance venues and the role digital content will play in the future, WolfBrown has adding to your knowledge base through qualitative research.
-We have made all of the qualitative research tools accessible so that organizations can conduct their own research and learn from ours.
+We learned great deal through the Audience Outlook Monitor COVID-19 Study.
+To help organizations gain further insight, WolfBrown added to our knowledge base through qualitative research.
+All of the qualitative research tools are accessible so that organizations can conduct their own research and learn from ours.

 Drivers of Readiness